SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 HERMES:

 * HERMES a payload as part of the Lunar Gateway, which kind of like the ISS orbiting the Moon as part of the Artemis program
-* HERMES : Heliophysics Environment and Radiation Measurment Experiment Suite
+* HERMES : Heliophysics Environment and Radiation Measurement Experiment Suite
     * Particles and field instruments for radiation and space weather instruments
     * ESA also has a payload which is part of this too (ERSA)

 * Launch was previously Nov 2024, but probably more like spring 2025.
 While to Moon, so data more like 2026
     * 2 years nominal science mission
-    * Studies interplanetary medium (solar wind) and terrestial magnetotail
+    * Studies interplanetary medium (solar wind) and terrestrial magnetotail
     * Pathfinder for space weather payloads for science and space weather

 * 4 instruments on payload